-In the Public Utility Systems and Energy & Industrial Systems businesses within the Energy and Electric Systems segment, and the Electronic Systems business within the Information and Communication Systems segment, many construction contracts are entered into with customers.
-As these construction contracts include those with significantly large contractual amounts, and they are often related to the latest technology, additional demand on new designs and new customers, estimating the total cost of completing these contracts involves a high degree of estimation uncertainty.
-Accordingly, management's judgment thereon has a significant effect on the estimate of the total cost used in measuring the progress of construction.
+There are many construction contracts entered into with customers in the Public Utility Systems and Energy & Industrial Systems businesses within the Energy and Electric Systems segment and the Electronic Systems business within the Information and Communication Systems segment As these construction contracts include those with significantly large contractual amounts, and they are often related to the latest technology, additional demand on new designs and new customers, estimating the total cost of completing these contracts involves a high degree of estimation uncertainty.
+Accordingly, management's judgment thereon has a significant effect on the estimate of the total cost that forms the basis for measuring the progress of construction for revenue recognition and recording a provision for loss on construction contracts.